 Recent and on-going instructions include:

-- Advising, drafting pleadings and representing a company and company directors in relation to a dispute concerning the assignment of a multi-million pound patent in parallel proceedings in the Intellectual Property Office and Court involving issues of legal assignments, equitable assignments and unjust enrichment.
+- Advising, drafting pleadings and representing a company and company directors in relation to a dispute concerning the assignment of a patent allegedly worth several million pounds in parallel proceedings in the Intellectual Property Office and Court involving issues of legal assignments, equitable assignments and unjust enrichment.

 - Advising in relation to intellectual property issues arising from the use of an American superhero character being used as part of a business service (confidential).